 Please be careful when handling strange Dogs, it is recommended you contact The Center for Waste Management - Abu Dhabi.
 Stray Dogs will usually try to make contact with you, even if they are a bit fearful at first.
 If you find a stray dog, please take the following actions:

 Check with your neighbors to see if their dog is missing.

-Bring the dog to the ADFH Pet Care Center of Abu Dhabi Falcon Hospital to be scanned for a microchip.
+Do not pick them up yourself!
+Please call 800555 , the hotline of the Center of Waste Management Abu Dhabi and inform them about the location and number of stray cats or dogs.
+They will then inform the trapping company which will come and trap those stray animals.
+The company will then bring them to the ADFH Pet Care Center of Abu Dhabi Falcon Hospital to be scanned for a microchip.
 They will check with the other veterinary clinics if this cat has been registered in order to identify the owner.

 Lost dogs will be published at the website of the Abu Dhabi Animal Shelter in the "Lost and found" section.
 If they are still unclaimed after a holding period of two weeks, they will be put for adoption by the shelter.